anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Its unsigned data SHALL be constructed similar to the Voucher-Request artifact defined in {{!RFC8995}}.
 It will contain additional data provided by the Registrar-Agent as specified in the following.

-The payload of the PVR MUST contain the following parameters as part of the ietf-voucher-request-prm:voucher as defined in {{!RFC8995}}:
+The payload of the PVR MUST contain the following parameters as part of the ietf-voucher-request:voucher as defined in {{!RFC8995}}:

-TODO: ietf-voucher-request-prm:voucher does not exist.

 * `created-on`: SHALL contain the current date and time in yang:date-and-time format.
   If the pledge does not have synchronized time, it SHALL use the created-on time from the agent-signed-data, received in the trigger to create a PVR.